What majors/degrees can I have to apply?

 Do I have to apply through Lehigh's Engineering College?

 Yes.
 The degree is based in Lehigh's College of Engineering and Applied Science.
-Apply online or apply with a paper application by April 15 for priority consideration.
+Apply online by April 15 for priority consideration.

 Do I need to be an engineer?